aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 This was a hands-on, high-impact product design challenge.
 I learned how to ship quickly using a lean, iterative approach, bring clarity to ambiguity, and **foster alignment across a fully remote, globally distributed team**.

 Creating a user-centred experience without direct access to primary users was a key challenge.
-I had to rely on indirect signals — including insights from Client Success and Sales teams — and shape the product designed through the lens of secondary audiences such as marketing managers in adjacent industries.
-This approach ensured we built a product grounded in **real-world user needs**, even in the absence of formal research processes.
+With no research budget or dedicated resources, I relied on indirect signals and insights from secondary audiences to shape the product.
+I established a lean decision-making process that kept choices grounded in real user needs while balancing commercial expectations and business impact.